cportaneri/RayTracer/README.md

 /***** Ray Tracer *****/

-This is a Ray Tracer Framework made by Cedric Portaneri in December 2015 to January 2016 in C++.
+This is a Ray Tracer Framework made by Cedric Portaneri from December 2015 to January 2016 in C++ (1 month).
 This school project was made for the Computer Graphics course in the M2R Interaction taught by Tobias Isenberg who gave me the baseline of the framework.

 I implemented features such as:
 - Raycasting with spheres, planes, boxes, triangles, quads and cylinder